hundredrabbits/thebook/north_pacific_logbook.md

 The gloom bug isn't here to stay, it's not all I have on my mind, there is also gnocchi banging around in here.
 Well, the idea of gnocchi.
 We've nearly reached the Turn Off, nearly... but fuck it, we're eating those stupid potato lovelies TODAY.
 We'll be hitting that milestone in the night, so it doesn't matter when today, technically.
 Potato pillows, in my mouth cave....TODAY.

 ##### 1400
 We are ZOOMING!
 Devine unfurled the jib entirely and we are GOnortheast!
 Riding those wave beasts like a surfboard!
-Last I looked, we were riding at 6-7 knots?
+Last I looked, we were riding at 11-13 km/h (6-7 kn)?
 Whoa.
 The wind is set to lessen tonight, if this morning'd weather forecast holds.
 We're trying to skirt past the top of this low, but it might catch up.
 For now, our speed is good, but I hope it doesn't increase suddenly in the night as a full jib is difficult to furl.
 It isn't hard to furl normally, but the furler is a bit stiff these days.
 The anchor damaged the barrel, it made a dent to accompany the one we already had, and it is harder to furl because there is less room in the barrel for a fully-coiled line.
 We want to fix this, to get the dent out, but the weather these days doesn't permit much.
 We're still waiting for a good time to fill the diesel tank, an operation that requires no rain and no saltwater spray.
 We've got half a tank, not bad, but we need to feed it.
 Calcifer needs its special juice.

 ##### 1700
 The wind increased, instead of lessening, that, and rain.
 A LOT of rain.
 Not a very pleasant evening.
 High winds is one thing, but it's hellish when combined with rain.
 We are both very tired tonight.
 Our sleeping shifts were disrupted by the flapping of sails as we let Pino steer southeast a while.
 I went out to correct the course, but did not last long.
 I can only stand being out for for short periods of time in these conditions.
 Two hours is forever in outside time.